Close

 Knowing the rate of TDS on PF withdrawal can help you save and plan better.
 Let us understand:

-• If your income is subject to TDS (Tax Deducted at Source), the standard rate is usually 10%, provided you have shared your PAN with the payer.
+• If your income is subject to TDS (Tax Deducted at Source), the standard rates hover at 10%, provided you share the PAN details with the payer.

-• However, if you do not have a PAN, the TDS rate can increase to 20%, as per income tax
+• However, if you do not have a PAN, TDS rates escalate to 20% as per income tax regulations.

-• If your total annual income (including the amount with TDS) is below the taxable limit, you can submit Form 15G or Form 15H to avoid unnecessary deductions.
+• If your total annual income (including TDS amounts) is below the taxable limits, you can submit Form 15G or Form 15H, preventing unnecessary deductions.

 How to Avoid TDS on EPF Withdrawal?